svgeesus/EuroMPE/midi-notes.md

 All three should register (the same) callbacks to allow input from any of the threee interfaces.
 All running at once? or switching between then from front panel.

+Try to use direct manipulation rather than menu-diving for normal operation.

 "The other alternative, which I would not recommend you try until you've at least checked with other ports and maybe measured with a voltmeter, is an external 5V supply with the VUSB-VIN pads cut apart on the bottom side of the Teensy.
 Then your 5V supply will power everything, and you can use one that's rated for 1A or more to make sure you have enough power."

 ## Per-voice MIDI connections